libvirt/libvirt-gitlab-executor/README.rst

 =============================

-In order to save storage for concurrent VMs, base image templates need to be created for the worker VMs that GitLab executor will spawn.
+In order to save storage for concurrent VMs, base image templates need to be created for the worker VMs that the GitLab executor will spawn.
 The base images will later be used with a QCOW2 overlay image for each GitLab VM instance provisioned.
 If you already have your VMs that you'd like to use as a template, you can skip the next *lcitool* part.

 Lcitool